AyushB21/AI-Text-Summarizer-Using-Postman-API/README.md

 - **Express (Node.js)**: Handles server-side functionality and API routing.
 - **Hugging Face**: Provides the AI models for text summarization.
 - **HTML, CSS, JavaScript**: Builds the user interface and interactions on the frontend.

+- ## Usage

+- **Text Input**: Enter the text you want summarized in the text area.
+- **Submit**: The API will generate a concise summary of the input text.
+- **View Summary**: The result is displayed in a clean, readable format on the frontend.

+## API Endpoints

+- **POST /summarize**: Takes in a JSON body with text and returns a summarized version.